alexandershaw03/eeg-robot/README.md

 A real-time EEG-controlled mobile robotics platform integrating brain-computer interfacing, embedded systems, wireless communications and motor control.

-The system was originally developed as my final-year project for a BEng (Hons) in Mechanical Engineering.
+The system was originally developed as my final-year project for a BEng (Hons) in Mechanical Engineering, with the aim of making an alternatively-accesible wheelchair (where the "robotic platform" would become the basis of this).
 Following completion of the degree project, development has continued independently as a broader robotics and sensing platform.

-The original objective was to demonstrate an end-to-end system capable of converting trained EEG-derived mental commands into reliable physical movement, with a longer-term motivation of exploring alternative control interfaces for accessible mobility.
+The original objective was to demonstrate an end-to-end system capable of converting trained EEG-derived mental commands into reliable physical movement, again, with longer-term motivation of exploring alternative control interfaces for accessible mobility.

 > **Project status:** V1 completed and demonstrated.
 V2 currently in development.